 Light quality refers to spectral wavelength composition: for example, an LED fixture might emit a light quality of 80% red (600-700 nm), 20% blue (400-500 nm).
 Plants demonstrate growth responses to light qualities in the range of plant biologically active radiation (BAR, 280-750 nm).
 BAR encompasses radiation that is ultraviolet (UV, 280-400 nm), photosynthetically active (PAR, 400-700 nm), and far-red (FR, 700-750 nm).
 PAR contributes directly to photosynthesis and is divided into wavelength ranges corresponding to visible colors: blue, green, and red (400-500, 500-600, 600-700 nm, respectively).

-Red light is immediately directed to chloroplasts for photosynthetic processing; meanwhile, higher-energy PAR wavelengths (i.e., blue) are processed by accessory pigments (including carotenoids) to lose some energy before that energy is transferred to chloroplasts.
+The effect of light on plant growth is profound, as red light is immediately directed to chloroplasts for photosynthetic processing; meanwhile, higher-energy PAR wavelengths (i.e., blue) are processed by accessory pigments (including carotenoids) to lose some energy before that energy is transferred to chloroplasts.
 High QY of red light has led to the development of photoconversion technologies that convert higher-energy BAR to red wavelengths (i.e., UV and blue to red).
 As a result, plant growth rates and yields increase.

-In conclusion, this exploration into the intricate relationship between electrochemical gradients, plant metabolism, and light quality provides greenhouse growers with a profound understanding of the underlying mechanisms that govern photosynthesis.
-The electrochemical gradients, specifically proton motive force, play a central role in orchestrating vital biochemical reactions within plant cells that influence ATP generation and carbon fixation in plant metabolism.
-The article sheds light on the connection between light quality, electrochemical gradients, and electron transport rate, revealing how manipulating the spectral composition of light can be a strategic tool for optimizing photosynthetic efficiency in terms of ATP generation.
-As growers strive to enhance crop yield and quality in greenhouse cultivation, the insights presented here offer valuable knowledge for making informed decisions on adjusting lighting strategies to support plant metabolism.
+The article illuminates the connection between light quality, electrochemical gradients, and electron transport rate, revealing how manipulating the spectral composition of light can be a strategic tool for optimizing photosynthetic efficiency in terms of ATP generation.
+As growers strive to enhance crop yield and quality in greenhouse cultivation, the insights presented here offer valuable knowledge for making informed decisions on adjusting lighting strategies to support plant metabolism, considering the factors in plant growth.

 Duysens, L. N. M., & Amesz, J. (1962).
 Function and identification of two photochemical systems in photosynthesis.
 Biochimica et Biophysica Acta, 64(2), 243-260.